NazaraEngine/ShaderLang/README.md

 You can find precompiled binaries in the [releases](https://github.com/NazaraEngine/ShaderLang/releases).

-NZSL is designed to be embedded in a game engine / game / graphics application that uses GLSL / SPIR-V for its shaders.
+NZSL is designed to be embedded in a game engine / game / graphics application that uses GLSL / WGSL / SPIR-V for its shaders.

-You can use it to generate GLSL, GLSL ES and SPIR-V in two non-exclusive ways:
+You can use it to generate GLSL, GLSL ES, WGSL and SPIR-V in two non-exclusive ways:

 1) Using the offline NZSL compiler (nzslc) ahead of time, in a way similar to glslang or glslc today.
 2) Use NZSL as a library in your application to compile shaders in a dynamic way, just as they're needed (which can be used to benefit from supported extensions to improve generation).